navisharma230708/Induction-programme-/README.md

 # Day 1
 ## 08:30 to 09:30

 * We go to Gurudwara Sahib .
-There we have done 'Kirtan'.
+There we have done Kirtan.
+* There we all pray to 'WAHEGURU' for our good future and future goals .

 ##9:30 to 10:00

 *We take tea and snacks .

 ## 10:00 to 04:30
 We reach the auditorium.
 There we get some lectures.
 In lectures there are many new things to grab from our elders and teachers .
 Here are some of those :-